Traveller Law Database

 2 Disadvantage

-The disadvantage in this case is measured by comparing the effect of the measure, of requiring a credit card, on members of the Traveller Community compared with those who are not members of the Traveller Community.
-For this purpose, the comparator was the wider population of Ireland in terms of holding credit cards.
-Given the financial requirements imposed on anyone who wishes to own a credit card, and the substantially higher level of unemployment among Travellers, there was a basis to conclude that the neutral provision of requiring a credit card would place a member of the Traveller Community at a particular disadvantage compared to other adults in Ireland.
-Therefore, the policy of the hotel in refusing accommodation to Annalise Power on the basis of her not being able to provide a credit card was an act of discrimination against her as a member of the Traveller Community.
+The disadvantage, in this case, is measured by comparing the effect of the measure, of requiring a credit card, on members of the Traveller Community compared with those who are not members of the Traveller Community.
+For this purpose, the comparator in consideration of the credit card requirement was the wider population of Ireland.
+Given the financial requirements imposed on anyone who wishes to own a credit card, taken in conjunction with the substantially higher level of unemployment among Travellers, results in a natural conclusion that the provision of requiring a credit card would place a member of the Traveller Community at a particular disadvantage compared to other adults in Ireland.
+Therefore, the policy of the hotel in refusing accommodation to Ann Stokes’ companion on the basis of not being able to provide a credit card was an act of discrimination against her as a member of the Traveller Community.

 3 Objectively Justifiable

-Finally, on the third test, the hotel claimed that it required credit cards in order to protect themselves against unpaid bills and damages.
-This is a legitimate aim, but it was not appropriate or necessary since it would not in fact protect them, and other measures could have been used, such as a cash deposit or limiting access to certain services.
+Finally, the hotel claimed that it required credit cards in order to protect itself against unpaid bills and damages.
+This was found to be a legitimate aim, but it was determined that it was not appropriate or necessary since it would not in fact protect them, and other measures could have been used, such as a cash deposit or limiting access to certain services.

 Moreover, even if another hotel in Ireland or hotels in other countries operate the same practice, it does not render that practice lawful under the Equal Status Act.